MacJediWizard/JAMF-Homebrew/README.md

 	This script creates the folder Homebrew in one of the two paths below.

-		M1/arm64 installs into /opt/homebrew
+		M1/arm64 installs into: /opt/homebrew
-		Intel installs into /usr/local
+		   Intel installs into: /usr/local

 # Get-Current-Version-of-Homebrew-Extention-Attribute.sh
-	This script will produce a Jamf extension attribute to record brew version.
+	This script will create a Jamf extension attribute to record Homebrew version.
 	It uses the same method to detect device type and looks where the script installs.

-	*If brew is installed in different locations this will not detect it!*
+	*If Homebrew is installed in different locations this will not detect it!*